Moon Knight (miniseries): Filming

 Filming was expected to begin in March 2021, and was confirmed to be underway by the end of April in Hungary.
 The series was filmed under the working title Good Faith, with Diab directing the first, third, and final two episodes and Benson and Moorhead directing the second and fourth.
 Moorhead explained that he and Benson were "handed" the second and fourth episodes to direct, in part because of logistical reasons, but also because each of the episodes were designed to have "its own voice", though the first two episodes connect a little more closer to each other because the creatives were still "figuring out the production" then.
 He continued that the location of the fourth episode was "very much its own thing", allowing the duo to "cordon off a little bit", while the final two episodes are "their own voice from each other and from the rest of the episodes".
 Gregory Middleton was the cinematographer for Diab and Andrew Droz Palermo served the role for Benson and Moorhead.
 Soundstage work occurred at Origo Studios in Budapest.
 The series was previously expected to begin filming on November 16, 2020, to last for 26 weeks, but this was postponed due to the COVID-19 pandemic.
-Filming occurred at the Museum of Fine Arts in Budapest in April, which served as exteriors for London's National Gallery, and in Szentendre at the beginning of May.
+Filming occurred at the Museum of Fine Arts in Budapest in April, which served as exteriors for London's fictional National Art Gallery, and in Szentendre at the beginning of May.
 In early June, outdoor night scenes were filmed at Madách Square in Budapest.
 Various exterior locations in Budapest were found to stand-in for London, particularly the Brixton and Soho areas.